-- Don't participate in decision making at Committee unless you have attended the mandatory planning training prescribed by the Council. - Do endeavour to attend any other specialised training sessions provided, as these will be designed to extend your knowledge of planning law, regulations, procedures, Codes of Practice and the Development Plans beyond the minimum referred to above and therefore assist you in carrying out your role properly and effectively.
-All Members are invited for annual refresher training and should endeavour to attend. - Do participate in any annual review of a sample of planning decisions to ensure that Members' judgements have been based on proper planning considerations.
+- Don't participate in decision making at meetings dealing with planning matters if you have not attended the mandatory planning training prescribed by the Council. - Do endeavour to attend any other specialised training sessions provided, since these will be designed to extend your knowledge of planning law, regulations, procedures, Codes of Practice and the Development Plans beyond the minimum referred to above and thus assist you in carrying out your role properly and effectively.

+• Do participate in any annual review of a sample of planning decisions to ensure that Members' judgements have been based on proper planning considerations.